 - In oncology, DDFPe is designed to reduce tumor hypoxia in order to make tumors more sensitive to radiation, chemotherapy, and/or immunotherapy.
 It has completed enrollment in a Phase Ib/II clinical trial in glioblastoma multiforme patients receiving radiation therapy and chemotherapy.
 The trial showed statistically significant evidence of tumor re-oxygenation (p=0.015) with no significant change in the oxygenation of the normally oxygenated brain tissue (p=0.65).
 Early results show evidence of increased overall survival.
 The FDA has allowed an Investigational New Drug application for a Phase II clinical trial.

 - In sickle cell crisis, a pre-clinical study of acute chest syndrome in mice saw 0% survival in controls and 100% survival in treated animals.
-The FDA has allowed a Phase Ib clinical trial in collaboration with the University of Pittsburgh.

 - In myocardial infarction, studies in mice show that DDFPe can reduce the damage to cardiac tissue from myocardial infarction by 72% when DDFPe is given after myocardial infarction is induced.
-NuvOx has recently received funding from the NHLBI to study the effects of DDFPe in a porcine model of myocardial infarction.

-- In hemorrhagic shock, studies by the US Army showed 0% survival in controls and 100% survival in treated animals.
+- In hemorrhagic shock, several studies by the US Army showed 0% survival in controls and 100% survival in treated animals.
 NuvOx has partnered with Jiangsu Nhwa Pharmaceutical Co., Ltd., to develop the product in China – NuvOx retains rights in the rest of the world for treatment of hemorrhagic shock.